Dr. Cato Berg (Associate Senior Scholar)

 M.A., Ph.D., University of Bergen

-During several appointments as a Lecturer in the Department of Social Anthropology, Cato Berg has been involved in teaching, designing curriculums, examination and supervision in the department’s Bachelor’s and Master’s degree programmes.
+During several appointments as a Lecturer in the Department of Social Anthropology, Cato Berg was involved in teaching, designing curriculums, examination and supervision in the department’s Bachelor’s and Master’s degree programmes.
 He designed the course “Social Life in Global Perspective” (SANT 102) on key introductory concepts in social anthropology with emphasis on the discipline’s history, founding figures and key contemporary debates on personhood, new reproductive technologies and general kinship theory.
-Berg also organized the Department’s Bergen Social Anthropology Seminars (BSAS) during 2009 and 2010, with the responsibility of inviting and presenting widely esteemed international scholars.

-With BPS Director Edvard Hviding and BPS Associate Graham Baines, Berg initiated and set up the Western Solomons Research Database.
+With BPS Director Edvard Hviding and former BPS Associate, the late Dr. Graham Baines, Berg initiated and set up the Western Solomons Research Database, a BPS partnership with the Western Province Government of Solomon Islands (2007 – 2017).